-The Online Degree Pathway is a bridge program between our associate and bachelor's degree programs designed for students who plan to complete a bachelor's degree after completing an Associate degree through SMC Online.
-The Online Degree Pathway allows students to complete all general education requirements for the bachelor's degree and take courses geared toward a specific concentration.
-Once you have completed your associate degree, you will have all the foundation 48 requirements needed to begin a bachelor's degree completion program at SMC.
-The Online Degree Pathway sets you on course for finishing your bachelor's degree and the curriculum helps students establish the skills and knowledge to succeed in their academic career.
-These include:
+The Online Degree Pathway serves as a bridge between our associate and bachelor's degree programs, specifically designed for students planning to pursue a bachelor's degree after completing their associate degree through SMC Online.
+This pathway streamlines your academic journey by enabling you to fulfill all general education requirements for the bachelor's degree while also taking courses tailored to your chosen concentration.
+Upon completion of your associate degree, you will have satisfied all foundational requirements necessary to seamlessly transition into a bachelor's degree completion program at SMC.
+The Online Degree Pathway lays the groundwork for your bachelor's degree completion, equipping you with the essential skills and knowledge vital for academic success.
+These include proficiency in computer information technology, critical thinking and problem-solving abilities, effective oral and written communication skills, and research capabilities.